 Although both the US Army and U.S. Marines conduct land operations, the Marines primarily operate near coastal areas because their primary mission is to assist the navy in operations. his movement.
 There are differences between the US Army and the US Marines that will be highlighted in this article.

-History, the US Marine workforce was officially established in the year 1775 to specialize in combat operations, clearing territory for the United States Navy, and since its inception, the United States Marine forces are the who were first sent for the purpose of gaining control and clearing land for the US Navy and then the US Army to take over.
+History, the US Marine workforce was officially established in the year 1775 to specialize in combat operations, clearing territory for the United States Navy, and since its inception, the United States Marine forces are they who were first sent for the purpose of gaining control and clearing land for the US Navy and then the US Army to take over.
 U.S. Marines are ready for action in any war on foreign soil and liberated from action as the US Army stands ready to gain control of areas cleared by the Marines.

 The Marines are special forces ready for specialized action.
 The United States Marines are the most loyal, feared, and revered fighting force in the entire world.
 Marines have a reputation for service, and excellence that Marines owe to the professionalism and efficiency they have demonstrated in every corner of the world.

-The United States Army is a division of the armed forces and is responsible for land operations in the enemy territory through its infantry and aircraft.
+The United States Army is a division of the armed forces and is responsible for land operations in enemy territory through its infantry and aircraft.
 The US military is a well-trained, well-equipped, and well-armed force that can relieve the marines when the time is right to gain control of territory already taken by the marines.

 Ground operations of the United States military are conducted by the United States military alone.
 The US Army has the best resources in terms of people, helicopters, weapons, tanks, and nuclear weapons.
 The United States Army is the largest dedicated force in the United States armed forces and has two reserves, assisted by the Army Reserve and the National Guard.